-Certification by the Principal Executive Officer
+Certification by the Principal Executive Officer Pursuant to Section 906 of the Sarbanes-Oxley Act of 2002

-In connection with the Annual Report of ATRenew Inc. (the "Company") on Form 20-F for the year ended December 31, 2022 as filed with the Securities and Exchange Commission on the date hereof (the "Report"), I, Kerry Xuefeng Chen, the chief executive officer of the Company, certify, pursuant to 18 U.S.C.
+In connection with the Annual Report of ATRenew Inc. (the "Company") on Form 20-F for the year ended December 31, 2023 as filed with the Securities and Exchange Commission on the date hereof (the "Report"), I, Kerry Xuefeng Chen, the chief executive officer of the Company, certify, pursuant to 18 U.S.C.
 Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, that to my knowledge: